 Rehab and recovery from inhalant addiction is a long process that will likely involve both successes and setbacks.
 The best thing you can do for your loved one is to continue to be an active positive presence in his or her life.
 Celebrate the good times, be a source of consolation during the darker days, and never let your loved one lose sight of the fact that he or she has your full support.

-Why Those in Santa Cruz & San Jose Should Consider Treatment at The Camp
+Why Those Near Santa Cruz & San Jose Should Consider Inhalant Addiction Treatment at The Camp Recovery Center

 It is difficult to overstate the negative impact that inhalant addiction can have on a person’s life.
 There is no such thing as safe or moderate inhalant abuse.
 Every time a person engages in this behavior, he or she is at risk for a wide range of life-changing consequences, including sudden death.
 Negative physical effects that have been associated with the continued abuse of aerosols, gases, nitrates, and volatile solvents include muscle weakness, coordination problems, hearing loss, vision problems, and potentially irreversible damage to the liver, kidneys, lungs, heart, and brain.
 Depending on the nature and severity of a person’s inhalant addiction, he or she may also develop depression, long-term memory loss, and irreversible cognitive impairments.
 Enduring these types of problems puts a person at increased risk for academic problems, job-related setbacks, strained interpersonal relationships, and related damage to both the substance and quality of his or her life.
 Thankfully, there are rehab centers that provide quality treatment for those struggling with an addiction to inhalants.